lilana-ml/-An-Ensemble-based-Breast-Cancer-Predictive-Model/README.md

 ## Acknowledgements

-I would like to acknowledge the repository (https://github.com/FaraazArsath) by Faraaz Arsath for providing inspiration and guidance regarding the ensemble model architectures used in this project.
+I would like to acknowledge (https://github.com/FaraazArsath) for inspiration and guidance regarding the ensemble model architectures used in this project.